BrandonKirklen/TA-DB_Networks/docs/overview.rst

 About the TA
 ------------

-The DB Networks DBN-6300 uses syslog to provide event reporting to a central Security Information and Event Management (SIEM) system and to report general system health information.
+The DB CyberTech DBN-6300 uses syslog to provide event reporting to a central Security Information and Event Management (SIEM) system and to report general system health information.
 Syslog output is encoded in the Common Event Format (CEF), which allows easy integration into a number of common security information and event management (SIEM) andlog-analysis tools.
-DB Networks can provide sample integration with popular tools.
+DB CyberTech can provide sample integration with popular tools.
 This manual describes the DBN-6300 syslog messages.

 **App Author:**
-- Brandon Kirklen -- `Email <mailto:brandon.kirklen@dbnetworks.com>`_ - `Splunk Answers <https://answers.splunk.com/users/474440/brandonkirklen.html>`_ - `Github <https://github.com/BrandonKirklen>`_
+- Brandon Kirklen -- `Email <mailto:brandon.kirklen@dbcybertech.com>`_ - `Splunk Answers <https://answers.splunk.com/users/474440/brandonkirklen.html>`_ - `Github <https://github.com/BrandonKirklen>`_

 Splunk/DBN Version Compatibility
 --------------------------------